keswani-Rohitkumar/keswani-Rohitkumar/README.md

 ## I am a Graduate Data Scientist Looking for oppurtunities to contribute in the field of AI and Data Science.

-## On this page I have kept all my personal projects and my MSc projects.
+## On this page I have kept all my personal and MSc projects.

 ## 🔭 I’m currently working on Customer Transaction Prediction project for my MSc thesis.